pnnl/ruleset-checking-tool/docs/ruleset_functions/get_SWH_equipment_associated_with_each_SWH_bat.md

         - add the energy required to heat the swh use, to "EnergyRequired" for this bat: `swh_and_equip_dict[swh_bat]["EnergyRequired"] += energy_required`
         - add the id for the swh_use to the "SWH_Uses" list: `swh_and_equip_dict[swh_bat]["SWH_Uses"].append(swh_use.id)`
         - get the distribution id: `distribution_id = swh_use.served_by_distribution_system`
         - check if the distribution system is already in the list.
-If it is not we'll add it and all associated equipment: `if !distribution_id in? swh_and_equip_dict[swh_bat]["SWHDistribution"]:`
+If it is not we'll add it and all associated equipment: `if !distribution_id in swh_and_equip_dict[swh_bat]["SWHDistribution"]:`
             - add the distribution id to the list: `swh_and_equip_dict[swh_bat]["SWHDistribution"].append(distribution_id)`
             - get the distribution using get_component_by_ID: `distribution = get_component_by_ID(RMD, distribution_id)`
             - now we need to get all of the equipment connected to this distribution system.